springboard5678x/Dynamic-Text-Analysis-System_Batch_27_nov/README.md

 ---

+## ⚠️ Note on Processing Time

+Deep learning and advanced NLP analysis are computationally intensive tasks.
+The time required to process your data is **directly proportional to the size of the dataset** and the performance of your hardware.

+-   **Small Datasets**: Results are typically available within 10 minutes.
+-   **Large Datasets**: For extensive documents or batch processing, analysis may take **30 minutes or more**.

+Please **do not panic** if the process seems to take longer than expected.
+This duration ensures that the complex algorithms (sentiment analysis, summarization, entity recognition) have sufficient time to generate high-accuracy insights.
+The improved quality of the results is worth the wait!

+---

 ## 🎓 Acknowledgment

 This project was developed as part of my **AI Internship** under the **Infosys Springboard program**.
 It was built under the valuable mentorship and guidance of **Surbhi Ma'am**, whose support and insights were instrumental throughout the development process.
 I am sincerely grateful for this opportunity, as the internship provided me with significant learning experiences and practical exposure in the field of artificial intelligence.